SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 ### 7) Selection of a subset of appropriate models for the  problem

 ### 8) Initial evaluation of the chosen models and choosing the best model
+depending on various metrics e.g. F score on the testing when 100% of the training data is used